-Glasgow City Council may temporarily suspend the operation of the LEZ scheme for a specified period where it is considered appropriate to do so for the purposes of a significant national orlocal event.
-A temporary suspension may also be issued in relation to a temporary diversion into the LEZ where vehicles follow the signed diversionary route.
+Please note that the council may temporarily suspend the operation of Glasgow's LEZ for a specified period where it is considered appropriate to do so for the purposes of a significant national or local event.
+A temporary suspension may also be issued in relation to a temporary diversion into the LEZ, where vehicles follow the signed diversionary route.

 Set at national level by the Scottish Government for consistency, the initial penalty charge for all non-compliant vehicles entering a Low Emission Zone in Scotland will be £60 - reduced by 50% if it is paid within 14 days.